Encoding Robustness to Image Style via Adversarial Feature Perturbations: ImageNet-AdvBN Dataset

 \subsection{Classification on ImageNet-AdvBN}

-Table~\ref{a:advbn} shows the classification performance of various models on the two ImageNet-AdvBN variants, denoted as Im-Adv-VGG and Im-Adv-ResNet respectively.
-We also test these models on ImageNet images that are reconstructed using our autoencoders, denoted as VGG Reconstructed and ResNet Reconstructed, for each autoencoder.
+Table~\ref{a:advbn} shows the classification performance of various models on the two ImageNet-AdvBN variants, denoted as IN-Adv-VGG and IN-Adv-ResNet respectively.
+Models in Table~\ref{a:advbn} are the same ResNet-50 models we use in section~\ref{sec:classification}, where we give the details of each model.
+The significantly degraded accuracy on our generated dataset indicates the adversarial property of our method.
+We also test these models on ImageNet images reconstructed using our autoencoders, denoted as VGG Reconstructed and ResNet Reconstructed, for each autoencoder.
 The performance gap between ImageNet-AdvBN and Reconstructed ImageNet indicates that the degradation on ImageNet-AdvBN is not solely caused by the reconstruction loss due to the autoencoders we use.